daniyelp/HydrationApp/README.md

 #### Preferences
 - Some portion is lost in the convertion between milliliters and ounces.
 This causes inconsistency in the app (e.g. when having milliliters selected, the today screen may show 50%, but in the case we would have ounces selected, it would show 49%)
 #### Storage
 - A fake repository implementation is used for the `DayProgressRepository` instead of an implementation with `Room`.
-The app behaves correctly durring the user's session, but its progress is lost once he leaves the app
+The app behaves correctly durring the user's session, but his progress is lost once he leaves the app